bangsystems/Laravel-Dotenv-Editor/README.md

 | *UnableWriteToFileException* | When unable to write to the file.              |

 # Contributors
-This project exists thanks to all its [contributors](https://github.com/JackieDo/Laravel-Dotenv-Editor/graphs/contributors).
+This project is a fork of [jackiedo/dotenv-editor](https://github.com/JackieDo/Laravel-Dotenv-Editor).
+All credit for the original work goes to [Jackie Do](https://github.com/JackieDo) and all [contributors](https://github.com/JackieDo/Laravel-Dotenv-Editor/graphs/contributors) of the original project.

 # License
 [MIT](LICENSE) © Jackie Do